tupl-tufts/rdl/README.md

 ## Dependent Types

 RDL allows for refinement predicates to be attached to named arguments.
-These predicates are then checked when the method is called and returns.
+The predicates on the arguments are checked when the method is called, and the predicates on the return is checked when then method returns.
 For instance:

 ```ruby
 type '(Float x {{ x>=0 }}) -> Float y {{ y>=0 }}'